 My research looking at differences between historic recordings and modern surveys is ongoing for my PhD.
 I’m really looking forward to working closely with the Historic Environment Scotland Digital Documentation and Innovation teams and Technical Education and Outreach teams at The Engine Shed to develop ways of sharing my findings over the next few months.

-Keep an eye out on social media by following #RaeProject to see how the project progresses, and follow our digital documentation team Al Rawlinson, Lyn Wilson, and James Hepher.
+Keep an eye out on social media by following #RaeProject to see how the Rae Project progresses, and follow our digital documentation team Al Rawlinson, Lyn Wilson, and James Hepher.

 About the author: Li Sou is a PhD researcher in Archaeology, working on her Collaborative Doctoral Project between the University of Bradford and Historic Environment Scotland.
 She loves exploring the past through all things visual.